tbellembois/gochimitheque/README.md

 ## Export

-Databases of the V1 version must be exported into `CSV` to be imported in the V2 version.
+Databases of the V1 version must be exported into `CSV` (with headers) to be imported in the V2 version.

 ### PostgreSQL